Chaotic Correlation Functions with Complex Fermions: SYK model with complex fermions

 An exhaustive study of this model is done in \cite{Bulycheva:2017uqj}, we will mention some of the essential features that will be necessary for our analysis.
 In addition to the higher dimensional operators of the form $\mathcal{O}_n=\frac{1}{N}\sum_i\psi^{\dagger}_i\partial_t^{2n+1}\psi_i$ which behave in a manner similar to those found in the SYK model with Majorana fermions; we also have the operators of the form $\tilde{\mathcal{O}}_n=\frac{1}{N}\sum_i\psi^{\dagger}_i\partial_t^{2n}\psi_i$.
 The lowest lying mode of these operators give the Schwarzian mode and the $U(1)$ charge respectively.
 In absence of a mass like term in the action the two point function of the particle and anti-particle are the same in the free case as well as the low energy limit of the interacting theory.

 where, $G_c(\tau)$ is the propagator in the conformal limit.
-Also in the low energy i.e. IR limit it is possible to obtain the Four-point function of the fermions using the expansion in the eigen-basis of the quadratic Casimir operator.
-Skipping the details we state here only the results.
-Since we have complex fermions i.e. $\psi_i=\xi_i+\mathbf{i}\eta_i$ in case of the correlation functions we have contribution of two different kinds,
+In the low energy, {\em i.e.}, IR limit it is possible to obtain the four point function of the fermions using the expansion in the eigen-basis of the quadratic Casimir operator.
+We will skip the details and only state the results here.
+Since we have complex fermions, {\em i.e.}, $\psi_i=\xi_i+\mathbf{i}\eta_i$, in case of the correlation functions we have contributions of two different kind,

-While the first piece, namely the real part is anti-symmetric under the exchange of $t_1$ and $t_2$, the second piece is symmetric.
+While the first piece, namely, the real part is anti-symmetric under the exchange of $t_1$ and $t_2$, the second piece is symmetric.